How Independent Luxury Hotels Can Pivot to Local Travel Demand

 Historically, luxury hospitality in Europe has leaned heavily on long-haul markets: the US, Middle East, and increasingly Asia.
 But global instability exposes the fragility of that model.
 When air travel becomes more expensive and unpredictable, as it is now with fuel prices surging and airline capacity under pressure, proximity begins to win.

 Local and regional travellers are not a fallback audience; they are a high-intent, high-frequency segment.
 They travel more often, book later, and, crucially, they return.
-In times like these, they also feel safer staying closer to home, a trend already visible as travellers shift toward nearby or perceived “safe haven” destinations
+In times like these, they also feel safer staying closer to home, a trend already visible as travellers shift toward nearby or perceived “safe haven” destinations.

 The question is not whether independent hotels should target them, it’s whether they are doing so with enough sophistication.